 "John Bostock, Abbot of St. Alban's, a learned divine and poet in the time of Henry VI., was born [at Wheathampstead, Hertfordshire], and was commonly called John of Wheathampstead."

 Early History of the Bastwyck family

-Another 169 words (12 lines of text) covering the years 1593, 1654, 1773 and 1846 are included under the topic Early Bastwyck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bastwyck research.
+Another 85 words (6 lines of text) covering the years 1593, 1654, 1614, 1623, 1773 and 1846 are included under the topic Early Bastwyck History in all our PDF Extended History products and printed products wherever possible.

 Bastwyck Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bastwyck has been recorded under many different variations, including Bostock, Bowstock, Boast, Bostake, Bostick and many more.

 Early Notables of the Bastwyck family (pre 1700)

 Distinguished members of the family include John Bastwick (1593-1654), an English Puritan physician and controversial writer, born at Writtle, in Essex.
 "He was entered of Emmanuel College, Cambridge, on 19 May 1614, but remained there only a very short time.
 Leaving the university without a degree, he went 'on his travels,' and served for a...